sacredgeo/null-demos/README.md

 - can bypass if not desired

 ## Notes:

-Recommend using small gif dimensions to increase performance and also to achieve the "old screen" look.
+- Recommend using small gif dimensions to increase performance and also to achieve the "old screen" look.
 For reference, the gif in the screenshot below has a width of 100px.
 You can resize a gif at https://ezgif.com/resize
+- Credit to Matt Way for the majority of this code.
+I'm just adding features.

 ## Images: